 When Top Chef Canada All-Stars contender Todd Perrin helped restore a circa-1790 fisher’s cottage in Quidi Vidi Village, it quickly became one of the country’s most iconic restaurants.
 Mallard Cottage has been designated a National Historic Site.
 It has a menu that changes daily and features food sourced from as close as the restaurant’s backyard chicken coops and vegetable plots.

-It hosts the longest-running continuous sporting event in North America.
+6. The Royal St. John’s Regatta is the longest-running continuous sporting event in North America.

 The Royal St. John’s Regatta happens every year on the first Wednesday in August at Quidi Vidi Lake and is a civic holiday in Newfoundland.
 The earliest incarnation of this rowing race was recorded back in 1816 and today the event includes a garden party.